Embrace the Journey...

-By hiking all 46 of these high peaks, you can become an official Adirondack Forty-Sixer.
-After completing such an awesome feat, why not get a little credit for it (not to mention bragging rights!)?
+By hiking all 46 of the Adirondack High Peaks, you can become an official Adirondack Forty-Sixer.
+After completing such an awesome feat, why not get a little credit for it?
 As it says on the ADK46er website, "you don't join the Forty-Sixers, you become one by climbing the 46 High Peaks".

 History of the Adirondack Forty-Sixers Inc.